epif4nio/sdnet/tutorial_en.md

 Reboot your Amiga

 ## Step 7  (OPTIONAL - testing the sdnet)
-- download sdnet0.8.lha from aminet and copy it into your CF card (use WinUAE to do that)
+- download [sdnet0.8.lha](http://www.apollo-accelerators.com/files/sdnet0.8.lha) and copy it into your CF card (use WinUAE to do that)
 - extract contents of that file (suggestion: use Dopus)
 - open a CLI window and execute the `sdnettest` binary